Belphe13/CineML-Perfect-Human/README.md

 W | 0.4005 in
 H | 7.175 mm

+#### NOTE: MAKE SURE THERE'S ONLY ONE IMAGE FRAME IN INDESIGN FILE...

 ### Printing on Film
 The next is to test transparencies that are generally used for either inkjet printers and laser printers.